Skip to content

 Rapidly evolving landscape

 International AI regulations are changing fast.
-The EU's Digital Omnibus on AI reached provisional political agreement on 7 May 2026 (extending key AI Act compliance deadlines); formal adoption by the European Parliament is expected by 7 July 2026, with entry into force around end of July 2026.
+The EU's Digital Omnibus on AI reached provisional political agreement on 7 May 2026 (extending key AI Act compliance deadlines).
+The IMCO and LIBE committees of the European Parliament endorsed the agreement by 93 votes to 4 on 2 June 2026, clearing the way for a full Parliament plenary vote now scheduled for June 2026 — expected before the original 2 August 2026 high-risk AI deadline.
 South Korea's AI Basic Act took effect in January 2026 with implementing rules still emerging.
 Canada's AIDA died on the Order Paper and any replacement may differ substantially.
 Always verify current status with official sources before making compliance decisions.

 As AI regulation accelerates globally, many jurisdictions already impose binding requirements or have near-term obligations that will affect Australian organisations exporting, operating, or handling data linked to those regions.